 Age Spots & Sun Damage

-cryotherapy being used on an age spot
+cryotherapy being used on an age spot, Age Spots & Sun Damage

 Age Spots & Sun Damage

-Age spots / sun damage are an unwelcome result of decades of sun exposure when the production of melanin – a natural pigment that gives skin its colour – is overactive and clumped together.
+Age Spots & Sun Damage are an unwelcome result of decades of sun exposure when the production of melanin – a natural pigment that gives skin its colour – is overactive and clumped together.
 Ultraviolet (UV) light accelerates this process, producing dark spots and patches on exposed areas.

 Freckles and sunspots often appear in the places of your body that are exposed to sunlight.
 From individual spots to clusters, you may find them anywhere – even on areas such as your scalp, fingernails, feet, and genitals, which can be difficult to inspect.